Shaping Energy Investments

 Fundamental Energy Research

 Lewis-Burke’s energy coverage includes fundamental energy research and discovery science at the Department of Energy.
-Our experts are knowledgeable about research priorities in materials sciences and engineering, chemical sciences, geosciences, biosciences, applied mathematics and computer science, earth systems and environmental research, plasma physics and fusion energy sciences, and particle and nuclear physics.
+Our experts are knowledgeable about research priorities in materials sciences and engineering, chemical sciences, geosciences, biosciences, applied mathematics and computer science, earth systems and environmental research, plasma physics and fusion energy sciences, particle and nuclear physics, accelerator research and development, and isotope production.
+Beyond research, our experts help navigate DOE STEM workforce development opportunities for undergraduate, graduate, and Ph.D students, as well as early career faculty.

-We track new cross-cutting research initiatives — quantum information science, artificial intelligence, engineering biology, and advanced communications.
-Our team provides advance intelligence on funding opportunities and helps clients apply their research more directly to energy challenges, including larger-scale funding opportunities (eg. Energy Frontier Research Centers, Bioenergy Research Centers, and chemical and materials research centers).
+We track new cross-cutting research initiatives — such as those focused on quantum information science, artificial intelligence and machine learning, microelectronics, biotechnology, and advanced communications.
+Our team provides advance intelligence on future funding opportunities and helps clients apply their research more directly to identified energy challenges, including through larger-scale funding opportunities (e.g. Fusion Innovation Research Engine Collaboratives, Energy Frontier Research Centers, and Energy Innovation Hubs).

 Applied Energy

-The Lewis-Burke applied energy portfolio focuses on research, development, and demonstration of all clean energy technologies.
-We monitor energy research investments and opportunities at the Department of Energy and other federal agencies with energy interests and needs, including in renewables, energy storage, energy efficiency technologies, advanced nuclear energy systems, industrial emissions reduction technologies, and fossil energy coupled with carbon capture, storage, and utilization.
+The Lewis-Burke applied energy portfolio focuses on research, development, demonstration, and deployment of all clean energy technologies.
+We monitor energy research investments and opportunities at the Department of Energy and other federal agencies with energy interests and needs, including in renewables, energy storage, energy efficiency technologies, advanced nuclear energy systems, fusion energy, industrial emissions reduction technologies, direct air capture and other carbon negative technologies, critical energy minerals and materials, and fossil energy coupled with carbon capture, storage, and utilization.
+Lewis-Burke has also been instrumental in advancing new DOE entrepreneurship, clean energy incubator, and other technology transfer and commercialization programs.

-Our team helps clients take advantage of larger-scale opportunities related to systems integration, grid modernization, and advanced manufacturing.
-With connections across the Department of Energy, and its national laboratories, as well as other key federal agencies, we help foster partnerships with congressional energy and armed services committees that advance research and funding priorities.
+Our team helps clients take advantage of larger-scale opportunities related to systems integration, infrastructure modernization, and advanced manufacturing.
+Our team helps build connections with officials and key program managers at the Department of Energy and its national laboratories, as well as other key federal agencies, to understand and shape future research and development priorities.
+We also help advance legislation with congressional energy and national security committees that shape future research and funding priorities.

 Energy and Nuclear Security

-Lewis-Burke’s energy practice focuses on helping clients work with federal agencies to advance technology and innovative solutions to protect America’s electrical grid from cyber threats and address growing nuclear security challenges.
-By combining policy expertise with substantive knowledge we are able to drive research and development opportunities that help make the grid more robust, more resilient, and easier to repair.
+Lewis-Burke’s energy team focuses on helping clients work with federal agencies to advance technology and innovative solutions to modernize the electrical grid and better protect America’s energy infrastructure.
+This includes advanced grid technologies that can accommodate a diverse set of clean energy resources and protect the grid from extreme weather events and cyber and physical threats.
+By combining policy expertise with substantive knowledge, we drive research and development opportunities that help make the grid more robust, more resilient, and easier to repair.

-Our team also has a deeply knowledge of the research, development, technology, and evaluation programs at the National Nuclear Security Administration and academic partnership opportunities — including centers of excellence and university consortia.
-This understanding, expertise and history lets the energy team help clients successfully navigate federal opportunities.
+Our team also is deeply knowledgeable about DOE’s nuclear security programs.
+This includes the research, technology development, and engineering programs at the National Nuclear Security Administration and academic partnership opportunities — including centers of excellence and university consortia.
+This understanding, expertise, and history lets the energy team help clients successfully navigate federal opportunities.

 Let's Get Started